-For most readers of this book, the main question is about the history found in the book of Acts is “Is It True?”
+For most readers of this book, the main question is about the history found in the Acts of the Apostles is “Is It True?”
 For Padilla, Luke is a serious historian who wrote “a dependable portrait of the early church,” but he is “dependable as a historian of his age” (19).
 If we demand Luke conform to the modern practice of history writing of the nineteenth century, we will be confused and disappointed by the book at the historical level.

 In the first chapter Padilla deals with the issue of authorship.
 Contra Andrew Gregory, Padilla argues the tradition Luke was a companion of Paul goes back to the early part of the second century.
 There are many in contemporary scholarship who are not concerned with matters of authorship, whether because of a rejection of authority intention or because narrative criticism willfully ignores the historical setting a text (33).
 Padilla thinks it is important to identify Luke as the author claims to be writing an accurate investigation (Luke 1:3).
 Since the author is using a historiographic genre, ignoring historical questions must be addressed.

-Second, Padilla treats the often contentious issue of the genre of Acts.
+Second, Padilla treats the often contentious issue of the genre of The Acts of the Apostles.
 Beginning with a “brief history of Genre Theory, he surveys several proposals on the genre of Acts such as epic (Bonz), novel (Pervo), history (Haenchen).
 With respect to the popular identification of “novel” as the genre of Acts, Padilla points out ancient novels are parasitic.
 Although they may take place in a real place and time, they rarely correspond to reality.

 He concludes Acts is an example of “ancient historical monograph in the Jewish tradition” along the lines of 2 Maccabees (63).
 The prologue in Luke 1:1-4 contains many historiographic markers common in other ancient histories, yet Acts is unashamedly theocentric and stands on the foundation of the Hebrew Bible.
 Like 2 Maccabees, Acts presents God as braking into history to “superintend the movement of the mission” (67).
 Padilla lists a series of editorial comments which indicate the action is the work of God.
 One example will suffice here: in Acts 5:19 Peter and John are rescued from prison by an angel if the Lord.